Atiqul-Imon/jhatika-safar/VERCEL_DEPLOYMENT.md

 ## 🎉 Success!

-Your Jhatika Sofor travel agency website is now live on Vercel!
+Your Jhatika Safar travel agency website is now live on Vercel!

 **Next Steps:**
 1. Test all functionality